team113sanger/Waters_BAP1_SGE/README.md

 This repository contains code and methods for the publication:

-***Nucleotide resolution saturation genome editing of BAP1 to resolve variants of uncertain significance and to functionally classify somatic variants***
+***Comprehensive Nucleotide resolution saturation genome editing of BAP1 to resolve variants of uncertain significance and to functionally classify somatic variants***

 <span style="color: red;">**Please note: These data are unpublished and not yet subject to peer review.
 We provide them as a service to the research community but they are embargoed until publication of our paper.
 They should not be used as the sole basis for clinical decision making.**</span>